rome/tools/crates/tests_macros/Readme.md

 ## Usage

 First argument: glob that will passed to https://github.com/gilnaa/globwalk.
 Crate's cargo.toml will be the base directory.
 To pattern format see here: https://git-scm.com/docs/gitignore#_pattern_format
-Second argument: method that will be called.
+Second argument: method that will be called with full path to each file.

 One suggestion to organize tests is to put the macro inside a module.